 Second, there's some essential gear that is necessary and then some little things that just make the whole process easier.
 We offer an all-in-one starter kit that has everything to get you off on the right foot.
 Are there cheaper kits out there?
 Sure, but frustration is not an ingredient that you want in your first couple of batches of beer.
 For 2 stage fermentation, which is recommended for the best results, our kit comes with a 6.5 gallon bucket, a carboy, plus all of the tools to care for your beer until it gets to the bottle - a hydrometer, thermometers, a long spoon, siphon, thieft/test jar, bottle brush, capper, bottle filler, and plenty of sanitizer.

 I get it.
 You've been looking into the costs to get started and since you aren't sure that you're going to enjoy this you're a little hesitant to pull the trigger and brew 5 gallons.
 Here's why you should: The one gallon kits sold in department stores and malls around the holidays might look like a fun gift and a cheaper way to try out brewing, but there are hidden costs with these kits.
-First, it's just as much work to brew one gallon as it is to brew 5 gallons - at the end of a month you'll probably want to have more than 9-10 bottles of beer to enjoy and share with friends and family, but that's all you'll have.
+First, it's just as much work to brew one gallon as it is to brew 5 gallons - at the end of a month you'll probably want to have more than 8-10 bottles of beer to enjoy and share with friends and family, but that's all you'll have.
 Second, there's no wiggle room for errors.
 The fermentation temperature is hard to hold steady in a smaller volume than it is in a larger volume.
 Daily and nightly swings become a significant hazard.
 And should you have a blowoff where a vigorous fermentation causes you to lose some beer through an airlock or blowoff tube, well, you don't have much to spare.
 Third, when it comes to having beer to spare, you don't have the volume to pull samples for performing a gravity test during or at the end of your brew prior to bottling.
 Floating a hydrometer requires a sample large enough to fill a test jar at least a third of the way, and that's a good portion of your one gallon batch.
 Fourth, bottling your beer from a one gallon jug takes some real practice to develop a process that keeps you from spilling and/or getting frustrated.
 One of the biggest barriers to your brewing hobby is frustration with a process and that's exactly what I'm trying to eliminate.
 Finally, let's assume that you pull off the one gallon kit, you love it, and you want to scale up.
-None of the gear from that one gallon equipment will be very useful in brewing 5 gallons - you'll have to start again and get everything new apart from the smallest, cheapest things like airlocks.
+Almost none of the gear from that one gallon equipment will be useful in brewing 5 gallons - you'll have to start again and get everything new apart from the smallest, cheapest things like airlocks.
 That's not saving money!
 Oh and if you're worried that the 5 gallon batch will end up being something that you won't like?
 Well, that's where I or another experienced brewer can come in.
-I won't let you get a recipe that's too big or complicated and we'll make sure that it's a beer style that you already like.
-Will you be brewing Revolver Blood and Honey?
-No, but you can brew something that's related to it that you'll love!
+I won't let you get a recipe that's too big or complicated when you're just getting started and we'll make sure that it's a beer style that you already like.
+Stout, porter, pale ale, hefeweizen, IPA, and sour ale are all things you can brew along with just about anything else you can imagine.